 Provident Institution for Savings in the Town of Boston, Historic bank in Downtown Boston, United States

-The Provident Institution for Savings occupies a building that reflects early 19th-century American banking architecture in downtown Boston's financial district.
+The Provident Institution for Savings is housed in a building that reflects early 19th-century American banking architecture in downtown Boston's financial district.
+The structure displays the solid, formal design typical of banks from that era, with features meant to convey security and stability.

-Founded in 1816 as the first chartered savings bank in the United States, the institution began operations with meetings at the Exchange Coffee House.
+It was founded in 1816 as the first chartered savings bank in the United States, beginning operations with meetings at the Exchange Coffee House.
+This institution pioneered the savings bank concept in America, influencing how ordinary people could save money.

 Location: Massachusetts